Crowds21/sheffield_acs/pages/Metrics and Design Quality.md

-- Design that is eas
+- Design that is easy to understand
+	-